Average Sensitivity of Graph Algorithms

 In this section, we show a transformation from matching algorithms whose average sensitivity is a function of the maximum degree to matching algorithms whose average sensitivity does not depend on the maximum degree.
 This is done by adding to the algorithm, a preprocessing step that removes vertices from the input graph, where the removed vertices have degree at least an appropriate random threshold.
-Such a transformation helps us to design averagely stable algorithms for graphs with unbounded degree.
+Such a transformation helps us to design stable-on-average algorithms for graphs with unbounded degree.
 Let $\mathsf{Lap}(\mu, \phi)$ denote the Laplace distribution with a location parameter $\mu$ and a scale parameter $\phi$.

 \begin{theorem} Let $\cA'$ be a randomized algorithm for the maximum matching problem such that the size of the matching output by $\cA'$ on a graph $G$ is always at least $a \cdot \mathsf{OPT}$ for some $a \geq 0$.
-In addition, assume that there exists an oracle $\mathcal{O}$ satisfying the following: \begin{itemize} \item when given access to a graph $G = (V,E)$ and query $e \in E$, the oracle generates a random string $\pi \in {\{0,1\}}^r$ and outputs whether $e$ is contained in the matching output by $\cA'$ on $G$ with $\pi$ as its random string, and \item the oracle $\mathcal{O}$ makes at most $q(\Delta)$ queries to $G$ in expectation, where $\Delta$ is the maximum degree of $G$ and the expectation is taken over the random coins of $\cA'$ and a uniformly random query $e \in E$. \end{itemize} Let $\delta > 0$ and $\tau$ be a non-negative function on graphs.
+In addition, assume that there exists a solution oracle $\mathcal{O}$ (see Definition~\ref{def:solution-oracle}) for $\cA'$ makes at most $q(\Delta)$ queries to $G$ in expectation, where $\Delta$ is the maximum degree of $G$, and the expectation is taken over the random coins of $\cA'$ and edges $e \in E$.
+Let $\delta > 0$ and $\tau$ be a non-negative function on graphs.
 Then, there exists an algorithm $\cA$ for the maximum matching problem with average sensitivity

 where $L$ is a random variable distributed as $\mathsf{Lap}(\tau(G), \delta \tau(G))$ and $K_G = \max_{e \in E(G)} |\tau(G)-\tau(G-e)|$.
 Moreover, the expected size of the matching output by $\mathcal{A}$ is at least